-Exception raised for important warnings and defined by the DB API but not actually used by cx.
-Oracle.
+Exception raised for important warnings and defined by the DB API but not actually used by cx_Oracle.

-exception cx_Oracle.Error
+exception cx Oracle.Error

 Exception that is the base class of all other exceptions defined by cx_Oracle and is a subclass of the Python StandardError exception (defined in the module exceptions).